Alberto Blanco (poet): Poetry

+Visual arts

 Blanco has collaborated with numerous painters, sculptors and photographers, and his essays on the visual arts are published in many catalogs and magazines.
 In 1998 they were collected in one volume: Las voces del ver (The Voices of Vision).
 This book served as a basis for a television series of programs with the same name which were shown on Mexican television.
 A new edition (800 pages), revised and augmented of his essays on visual arts, was published in 2012, entitled El eco de las formas (The Echo of Forms).

 In fact, Alberto Blanco is well known as a visual artist; his collages have appeared in many books and journals, and his paintings have hung in national galleries.
 He has had several showings in California, and in 2007, exhibited 108 collages in the Estación Indianilla in Mexico City, along with recent sculptures by Leonora Carrington.
 Equally noteworthy are his artist's books which form part of important collections in various universities in the United States.
 In 2011, The Athenaeum in La Jolla, California, mounted a retrospective exhibit of forty years of Blanco's artist's books entitled "Visual Poetry/Poesía Visual."
 In 2015, the CECUT (Centro Cultural de Tijuana) presented a major retrospective exposition of his work in collage.